Can I Eat Expired Matsutake Mushrooms?

 What are the food safety risks?

 Matsutake mushrooms can pose a risk of foodborne illnesses if not handled properly.
 Common pathogens include bacteria like E. coli and Salmonella.
-To prevent illness, ensure thorough cooking to kill any harmful bacteria.
+To reduce the risk of foodborne illness, ensure thorough cooking to kill any harmful bacteria.
 High-risk scenarios include consuming raw or undercooked matsutake mushrooms, especially for individuals with compromised immune systems.

 What are some pro storage tips?